 It’s not only your fault.

-The hiring organization, department in charge, or the mentor should have done a better job while planning and organizing the internship program.
+The hiring organization, the department in charge, or the mentor should have done a better job while planning and organizing the internship program.

 Nevertheless, you could set clear goals for yourself before you begin.